-When a child becomes ill at school, a staff member will help him/her and wear the necessary personal protective equipment (mask and any other required safety items [face shield, gloves, gown], if necessary.

-- Your child will have a temperature check with a contactless thermometer to inform you as to whether he/she has a fever. - Your child will review which symptom or symptoms he/she is having based on Alberta's Daily Checklist. - If your child is sick, parents or guardians will be contacted to pick up their child immediately.
+- When a child becomes ill at school, a staff member will help him/her and wear the necessary personal protective equipment (mask and any other required safety items [face shield, gloves, gown], if necessary. - Your child will have a temperature check with a contactless thermometer to inform you as to whether he/she has a fever.
+Thermometers are available for taking temperatures of students who present with symptoms during the school day.
+However, schools are not required to routinely verify temperatures for any student or staff. - The acceptable temperature range when using a forehead scanning thermometer is generally 36.6°C 38.0°C. - Your child will review which symptom or symptoms he/she is having based on Alberta's Daily Checklist. - If your child is sick, parents or guardians will be contacted to pick up their child immediately.
 It is important for you to provide the school with your current contact information and updated emergency contacts to help us to keep your child safe.